Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 For multi-region deployment, select "Proof of Concept" as the deployment intent, and follow the instructions in the next section.

 >Note: In case you have your existing Express Route connectivity configured for a particular Azure region, where your Virtual Network is created, but Azure OpenAI model availabily may be in a different region, you can deploy the Private Endpoint for the Azure services to be located in a different Azure region than where you are deploying the Enterprise Azure OpenAI Hub.
-This is to ensure that the Azure Open AI instance is deployed in the region where the model is available, and the Private Endpoint is deployed in the region where your Virtual Network is located.
+This is to ensure that the Azure OpenAI instance is deployed in the region where the model is available, and the Private Endpoint is deployed in the region where your Virtual Network is located.

 ## Deploy for PoC and testing purposes

 When deploying Enterprise Azure OpenAI Hub via Azure portal, the deployment intent can be set to "Proof of Concept", you can optionally explore additional features and capabilities, such as:

-* Deploy to multiple Azure regions, where Azure API Management is introduced to facilitate the load balancing, and also provides the retry logic and error handling in case of a failure or unavailability of the Azure Open AI instance in one of the regions.
+* Deploy to multiple Azure regions, where Azure API Management is introduced to facilitate the load balancing, and also provides the retry logic and error handling in case of a failure or unavailability of the Azure OpenAI instance in one of the regions.
 This option requires the Azure services to use Public Endpoints as the APIM service is not available over Private Endpoints in the V2 version currently.
-* Explore sample applications, such as [Sample Chat App with AOAI](https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main) to quickly have a web application that can interact with the Azure Open AI instance, and start generating content based on the data that you have ingested in an Azure native RAG architecture.
+* Explore sample applications, such as [Sample Chat App with AOAI](https://github.com/microsoft/sample-app-aoai-chatGPT/tree/main) to quickly have a web application that can interact with the Azure OpenAI instance, and start generating content based on the data that you have ingested in an Azure native RAG architecture.
 * Any other features and capabilities that are not available in the "Production" deployment intent, such as Preview features and use-cases where not all Enterprise security requirements can be conformed to.

 ## Deployment instructions